LiQingy/LiQingy.github.io/index.markdown

 </div> -->

 <p style="width:450px">
 My name is Qingyang Li (Chinese characters: 李清洋).
-Now, I am earning my PhD degree at the department of astronomy, Shanghai Jiao Tong University.
+Now, I am pursuing my PhD degree at the Department of Astronomy, Shanghai Jiao Tong University.
 My works involove with galaxy clusters and galaxy formation in large scale structures. <br><br>

 In past years, I focused on the baryonic distribution in hydrodynamical simulations, the dynamical mass estimation of galaxy clusters and construction of galaxy groups and protoclusters catalogue.
 Untile now, I have published seven papers, of which four papers are published at first author.
 You can find the details at section publications. <br><br>